SpaceUY/nest-js-guidelines/docs/architecture/project-structure.md

 Of course, certain situations may require a slightly different setup - that's left to the reader's judgement.

-But, as a general rule of thumb, it's good to stick to this principles.
+But, as a general rule of thumb, it's good to stick to these principles.
 Also, this is very helpful if team members have to **move from one project to another**, as they will avoid the time-consuming task of trying to understand how the code is organized, and can instead focus on the particular business logic.